 4. Microfibre Drying Towel

-The Microfibre Drying Towel products have become the go-to drying tool amongst most detailers.
+The Microfibre Drying Towel link products have become the go-to drying tool amongst most detailers.

 Super absorbent, with micro fine non-scratch fibres they are capable of absorbing up to 8 times their own weight in water.